owynrichen/owynrichen.com/content/planes_around_the_earth.md

 ### What's Left?

-- One piece of work I have left to do is to show the "Night" material on the dark side of the Earth.
-That'll require a custom shader and I had other things I wanted to get after first.
 - I also don't really like how the clouds show up, they could 'pop' more.
 We'll see if I come back to these.

 # Javascript Organization